socal-ucr/socal-ucr.github.io/home.md

 - Understanding the challenges associated with training big sparse recommendation models on commodity servers using real-world data?
 - How to utilize the limited GPU HBM in an efficient way for training big sparse recommendation models.
 - Investigate the popularity within training data and how to exploit the skewness in access patterns into embedding tables.
-- Traininig big sparse recommendation models on commodity servers with limited GPU devices?
+- Traininig big sparse recommendation models on commodity servers with limited GPU devices.

 ## Audience